BigDataRepublic/hyperion/user-docs/SubmittingJobs.md

 However, you can only do this if your image is truly public, as anyone is able to read its contents.
 If your image is of a more private nature, you can push to BDR's AWS Docker Registry.

+### AWS Docker Registry
 To do this, you will first have create a new AWS Docker Repository.
 If you have AWS access you can do this yourself in AWS ECS.
 If you do not have AWS access you can request an account through Steven.

+To create your repository, you login to AWS and type "ECR" in the search field.
+You will right away see a page with all AWS repositories.
+Create a new repository with a meaningful name, it's good practice to include your user ID at the start of the repository name.
+Note the URL that AWS gives you, you will need it later.

-When your AWS repository is created you should login to it by doing the following:
+When your AWS repository is created you should login to it.
+If you don't have the AWS CLI tool yet, you can install it by doing `pip install awscli` and `aws configure` to enter your credentials.
+The credentials you need can be created within AWS as explained on [this documentation page](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).

+After having installed AWS CLI, run the following command:

 ```
 aws ecr get-login --no-include-email --region eu-west-1
 ```
 and run the command that was given in the output of the console.
 For DockerHub, you can authenticate using `docker login`.

+If you have trouble creating an AWS Docker Registry you can request one of the administrators (hyperion@bigdatarepublic.nl) to create one for you and guide you through the setup process.

 Once you have a repository up and running, you can tag and push your Docker image like so: